JanikRosien/BIManalyst_g_23/A3/README.md

 4. receive information from the tool
 5. cross-check values, if necessary
 6. use information to solve the problem e.g. costing, planning

+# Advanced Building Design:

+Q: What Advanced Building Design Stage (A,B,C or D) would your tool be usefuL?

+A:

+Q: Which subjects might use it?

+A: Advanced Building Design, Building Information Modelling,

+Q: What information is required in the model for your tool to work?

+A:
+1. globally unique identifier (GUID)
+2. Location of Columns (Floor)
+3. Geometry of Columns